nanoborg/minesweeper/README.md

 In `app.js`

-## Problems

 ## Extended Features

 - I created a new function which creates a button, upon clicking this button it will reload the page using `location.reload()`

-- Created a `confirm()` dialogue pop-up to let the player know when they have won or lost the game.
+- Created a dialogue pop-up to let the player know when they have won or lost the game using `confirm("BOOM!
+Game Over")` and confirm("BOOM!
+Game Over")

+## Problems

+I had some issues trying with the `confirm()` dialogue boxes, this prompt was showing before the squares were be updated with 💣 values.

+Javascript is executes synchronously, meaning that `confirm()` will block the execution of other lines of code till the dialogue is clicked.

+The work around was to create a `setTimout(() => {}, 10)` function so that `confirm()` is fired after the squares have been rendered with 💣.